 The Tennessee Highway Patrol reported that no citations have been issued regarding the accident, and that it is still under investigation by authorities.
 However, they do not believe at this time that alcohol or drugs played a role in the crash.

 According to crash data collected by the Tennessee Department of Safety and Homeland Security, there have been a total of 225 fatal car accidents across the state this year.
 Of those, 74 passengers that were restrained by seat belts, like Mrs. Davenport, were killed in these accidents, and another 84 unrestrained passengers have also perished.

 The Tennessee Governor’s Highway Safety Office reported that every hour at least one person dies in a car accident across the country because of a lack of buckling up.
 Failure to use a seat belt contributes to more fatalities than any other driving behavior.
 In fact, more than 60 percent of vehicle passengers killed in accidents in Tennessee every year were not buckled up at the time of the accident, and prior research has shown that wearing a safety belt increases the safety of your ride up to nine times more than not buckling up.

-Call a Nashville Accident Attorney
+Call a Nashville Accident Lawyer

 Car accidents can happen in a split second, but it can affect you for the rest of your life.
-If you or someone that you know has been injured or killed in a car accident in the Nashville area, let the personal injury attorneys at Calhoun Law, PLC help.
+If you or someone that you know has been injured or killed in a car accident in the Nashville area, let the personal injury lawyers at Calhoun Law, PLC help.
 Call or contact the office today for a confidential and free review of your personal injury case.